Moving to a sustainable future

 Background

-At the time of writing we have over 70 students studying for degrees in practical and public Methodist theology.
-The majority are from Africa (40%), with 30% from the UK & Europe, 25% from North America, and 5% from Asia.
+At the time of writing we have over 50 students studying for degrees in practical and public Methodist theology.
+The majority are from Africa (51%), with 31% from the UK & Europe, 12% from North America, and 6% from Asia and Oceania.
 In common with many higher education colleges, we are finding that the demand is for students, particularly at masters and doctoral level, to study part-time alongside their work and family commitments and in their home contexts.
 These students and those studying on our professional development courses in reflective pastoral supervision and skills for ministry (at any one time numbers average 100) work through intensive study weeks in person, with ongoing online support.

 This trend for distance learning enabled by advances in IT and accelerated by the impact of the Covid-19 pandemic, has widened possibilities for worldwide teaching and collaboration.
 We have been able to expand the network of people actively engaged in delivering and supporting our work and expand the circle of those engaged in learning.